-The one’s I like the most are the medieval depictions which show the Apostles and Mary looking up and all you see above are a pair of lordly Feet.
+The ones I like the most are the medieval depictions which show the Apostles, often with Mary, looking up and all you see above are a pair of lordly Feet.

-A commentator, below, provided a link to an excellent reflection.
-From the site Ignatius Insight, providing an excerpt from “The Ascension: The Beginning of a New Nearness,” from Joseph Ratzinger’s Images of Hope: Meditations on Major Feasts (Ignatius Press, 2006).
+From the site Ignatius Insight, providing an excerpt from “The Ascension: The Beginning of a New Nearness,” from Joseph Ratzinger’s Images of Hope: Meditations on Major Feasts (Ignatius Press, 2006 – UK HERE).
 My emphases and comments:

 You are surely familiar with all those precious, naïve images in which only the feet of Jesus are visible, sticking out of the cloud, at the heads of the apostles.
 The cloud, for its part, is a dark circle on the perimeter; on the inside, however, blazing light.
 It occurs to me that precisely in the apparent naïveté of this representation something very deep comes into view.
 All we see of Christ in the time of history are his feet and the cloud.
 His feet—what are they?